aljithkj02/NOTES/Docker.md

 - When we run a container it will have an internal IP, it is only accessible within the docker host.
 - Since this is an internal IP user from outside of the docker host cannot access it.
 - To access this server you must have mapped the port inside the docker container to a free port in the docker host.
-- Doing so you are able to access that perticular server by using the mapped port.
+- Doing so you are able to access that particular server by using the mapped port.
 - This way you can run multiple instances of your application and map them to different ports on the docker host.
 ```bash
   docker run -p 8000:5000 <app-name>